 Plus, many experts are predicting a very bright future for BTC, even expecting it to become the store of value of the future, and take on the role that physical gold has been maintaining for over 3,000 years now.

 Yes, it is perfectly legal for you to buy, hold, trade, and sell Bitcoin in Mexico.
 You will still have to pay taxes on your profits from trading it.
 Digital assets like BTC are subject to taxation, to find out more about tax, visit our Mexico cryptocurrency tax guide.
 Mexico has not introduced any kind of ban against cryptocurrencies.
-It has not regulated it yet, but it did not make it illegal, either, so there is really nothing stopping you from buying it.
+It has not regulated it yet, but it did not make it illegal, either, so there is really nothing stopping you from buying Bitcoin or buying Dogecoin in Mexico.

 While it is true that Mexico did not ban Bitcoin, it did warn the public that Bitcoin is not allowed to be used as legal tender.
 This means that you cannot use it to pay for goods and services with local businesses.
 You can still use it to pay foreign online merchants for goods and services if you can find them, which should not be too difficult, as there are more and more of them around the world now.
 Plus, you can buy it or sell it at the mentioned ATM locations, and you can always just use it for trades and investments, as a way of earning extra money.